Songs from the Last Century

 Songs from the Last Century is the fourth solo studio album by English singer-songwriter George Michael, released on 6 December 1999 by Aegean Records and Virgin Records.
-Produced by Michael and Phil Ramone, it was his only album of cover versions.
-It consists mainly of old jazz standards plus new interpretations of more recent popular songs, such as "Roxanne" by the Police and "Miss Sarajevo" by U2 (Note: "Miss Sarajevo" was originally released under the name Passengers, a side project consisting of U2 and Brian Eno.) and Brian Eno with Luciano Pavarotti.
-Both songs were released as promotional singles.
+Co-produced with Phil Ramone, it is Michael's only album consisting entirely of cover versions.
+It consists mainly of old jazz standards, along with new interpretations of more recent popular songs such as "Roxanne" by The Police and "Miss Sarajevo" by U2 and Brian Eno.
+Both were released as promotional singles.